dmvaldman/dmvaldman.github.io/_posts/2014-12-24-a-month-in-vietnam.markdown

 layout: post
 title: "A Month in Vietnam"
 date: 2014-12-24
-excerpt: "To see the future being created by following the present, rather than planning for it."
+excerpt: "To see the future being created by following the present, rather than planning for it"
 image: vietnam/1*6uWNLuE8sIWt8OF5boFWAg.jpeg
 tags: [travel]
 ---